 Nevertheless, most of the islands that comprise the Cyclades offer distinct architectural particularities that reveal the stigma of former occupancies, but also the problems and living necessities of each community.

-The clifftop sugar cube villages that dot the majestic caldera of Santorini are a sight to behold, especially at sunset, when the sea, the sky, and the majestic Caldera are bathed in dreamy golden hues.
+With their cliffhanging sugar-cube houses, the pretty villages of Santorini are a sight to behold, especially at sunset, when the sea, the sky, and the majestic Caldera are bathed in dreamy golden hues.
 Mykonos stands out for its iconic white windmills and unique Little Venice – a cluster of fishermen’s houses decorated with wooden balconies painted in bright colors.
 In Naxos and Andros, the typical Cycladic architecture is complemented by beautiful Venetian towers and castles; Sifnos maintains its medieval character; Syros has wonderful neoclassical buildings; and Tinos is famous for its elaborate dovecotes (ornate stone-built structures designed to attract pigeons).